Ten ways the Ukraine crisis may change the world

 BRUSSELS As Moscow and the West dig in for a prolonged stand-off over Russia's annexation of Crimea, risking spillover to other former Soviet republics and beyond, here are 10 ways in which the Ukraine crisis could change attitudes and policy around the world.

 1) Russia diminished: Russia's role in international affairs is diminished, at least temporarily.
-Moscow has been de facto excluded from the Group of Eight industrialised powers.
+Moscow has been de facto excluded from the Group of Eight industrialized powers.
 Its bids to join the Organisation for Economic Cooperation and Development and the International Energy Agency are frozen.
-Western summits with Moscow are cancelled until further notice.
+Western summits with Moscow are canceled until further notice.

 President Vladimir Putin's attempt to use the BRICS group of emerging powers to mitigate isolation by the West faltered over Chinese and Indian unease at the Crimean precedent for disputes about Tibet and Kashmir.
 A joint BRICS statement condemned sanctions but made no mention of Crimea or Ukraine.

-Under U.S. pressure, some European countries may rethink cuts in defence spending.
+Under U.S. pressure, some European countries may rethink cuts in defense spending.
 Neutral Sweden and Finland, perceiving Russia anew as a potential threat, may increase security efforts and cooperate more closely with NATO.

 3) Energy diversification: The energy map of Europe is being redrawn with accelerated action to reduce dependence on Russian oil and gas.
 EU states are set to build more liquefied natural gas terminals, upgrade pipeline networks and grids and expand a southern gas supplies through Georgia and Turkey to southern and central Europe.